keenlabs/Keen-Docs/source/api/getting_started.rst

 Get Collection Schema Information
 =================================

-Once you’ve inserted a number of events, you may want to see the names of the keys in those events as well as the types of their values.
+Once you’ve inserted a number of events, you may want to see the names of the properties in those events as well as the types of their values.
 This is useful if you want to create new extraction requests (so you can actually use the data you’re collecting!).
 Let’s get the schema for our "user_interactions" collection.
 It’s super easy:

 -------
 Request